-No matter what language you chose to start coding in, you will notice that many of the languages use the exact same concepts.
+When looking for the best language to learn for robotics and IoT you will notice that many languages use the exact same concepts.

 If you’re not using a mark-up language like HTML then you will most certainly come across loops, functions,variables, boolean logic and strings to name just a few.

 Sometimes languages use different names for these concepts but they essentially are the same thing.

 In some languages when we are writing our source code, we will need to compile the source code and create executable code.

 But in other languages we run the source code through an interpreter.

 It’s by far much quicker to practice our coding through an interpreter as compiling the source code begins to get very tedious if we are doing it every time we change a minor detail in the source code.

 The compiling process will also begin to take longer and longer as our program starts to get bigger and bigger with more lines of code in it.